 Last summer, I spent twelve happy weeks here working as an au-pair and exploring this gorgeous city in my spare time.
 Its awe-inspiring Renaissance architecture in green and white marble, its quaint little cobble stoned side streets, drivers zooming purposefully by on their motorini, locals walking by with their perpetual air of effortless glamour and self-confidence, animatedly communicating just as much with their hands as as their mouths, sipping espressos and smoking cigarettes.

-There is something about the city that just takes your breath away and makes you stop for a moment.
 “When people come to Florence for the first time, they say ‘Thank you God’,” a local once said to me.
 It’s really no wonder why it gets inundated with so many tourists every year.
 It’s often been referred to as the city “with an English accent”, while the Chianti region just outside it has been dubbed as “Chiantishire”, a nickname that pays homage to it’s British ex pats and pensioners.